yaydede/toolbox/YA_TextBook.md

 In general, one might expect lasso to perform better in a setting where a relatively small number of predictors have substantial coefficients and the remaining predictors have no significant effect on the outcome.
 This property is known as "sparsity", because it results in a model with a relatively small number of non-zero coefficients.
 In some cases, Lasso can find a true sparsity pattern in the data by identifying a small subset of the most important features that are sufficient to accurately predict the target variable.

 Now, we apply lasso to the same data, `Hitters`.
-Again, we will follow a similar way to compare ridge and lasso as in [Introduction to Statistical Learning](https://www.statlearning.com) (ISLR).
+Again, we will follow a similar way to compare ridge and lasso as in [Introduction to Statistical Learning](https://www.statlearning.com) ([@Gareth]).

 ```r